dfastje/CodeReferences/docker-containers/PROMPTS.md

 ## New Docker Container
-Using the /docker-containers/CodeServer directory as a template, create a new docker-containers directory for n8n
+Using the /docker-containers/CodeServer directory as a template, modify the docker-containers directory for n8n to include nginx